-- Measure how often you have a contraction and how long your contractions last during labor and delivery.
+- Measure how often you have contractions and how long they last.

-- Find out whether you are having preterm labor.
+- Find out if you are having preterm labor.

-- Check on your baby's health if problems are suspected.
+- Check on your baby's health if your doctor thinks there may be problems.
 External fetal heart monitoring will be done during a nonstress test to check your baby's heart rate while at rest and while moving.
-If your baby does not move during this test, more testing will be needed.
+If your baby does not move during this test, more tests will be needed.

-- Check on your placenta to make sure that it is giving your baby enough oxygen.
-A contraction stress test that shows that your baby is not getting enough oxygen helps your doctor make decisions about the safest delivery method.
-If the test shows that your baby may be in danger, your doctor may recommend starting (inducing) labor early or may talk to you about doing a cesarean section (C-section).
+- Check your placenta to make sure that it is giving your baby enough oxygen.
+If a stress test shows that your baby is not getting enough oxygen, your doctor can decide about the safest way to deliver.
+If the test shows that your baby may be in danger, your doctor may suggest starting (inducing) labor early.
+Or your doctor may talk to you about a cesarean section (C-section).

-- Check your baby's health if your baby has not been growing normally (delayed fetal growth) or if you have diabetes or high blood pressure (hypertension) or if you are over 41 weeks pregnant.
+- Check your baby's health if your baby has not been growing normally.
+(This is called delayed fetal growth.)
+Monitoring may also be done if you have diabetes or high blood pressure or if you are over 41 weeks pregnant.

 Internal fetal heart monitoring

-- Find out if the stress of labor is threatening your baby's health.
+- Find out if the stress of labor is putting your baby's health at risk.

-- Measure the strength and duration of your labor contractions.
+- Measure the strength and length of your labor contractions.

 How To Prepare

-You may be asked to eat a meal shortly before having a nonstress test, because digesting food often increases the movement of your baby.
+You may be asked to eat a meal shortly before you have a nonstress test.
+When you digest food, it often causes a baby to move more.

-If you smoke, you will be asked to stop smoking for 2 hours before the external monitoring test because smoking decreases your baby's activity.
+If you smoke, you will be asked to stop smoking for 2 hours before external monitoring.
+Smoking causes a baby to be less active.

 How It Is Done

-For external monitoring, you will usually lie on a examination table or bed on your back or left side.
+For external monitoring, you may lie on your back or left side.
 Two belts with sensors attached will be placed around your belly.
-One belt holds the sensor that keeps track of your baby's heart rate, while the other measures the timing and strength of your uterine contractions.
 Gel may be applied to provide good contact between the heart rate sensors and your skin.
-The sensors are attached with wires to a recording device that can indicate or print out a record of your baby's heart rate as well as the strength and duration of uterine contractions.
-The position of the heart rate monitor may be changed periodically to adjust to the movement of your baby.
+The sensors are attached with wires to a recording device.
+This device can show or print out a record of your baby's heart rate and the duration of contractions.
+The position of the heart rate monitor may be changed now and then as your baby moves.

-For a nonstress test, the sensors are placed on your belly.
-You may be asked to push a button on the machine every time your baby moves or you have a contraction.
-Your baby's heart rate is recorded and compared to the record of movement or your contractions.
+For a nonstress test, you may be asked to push a button on the machine every time your baby moves or you have a contraction.
+Your baby's heart rate is recorded.
+Then it's compared to the record of movement or your contractions.
 This test usually lasts about 30 minutes.

 How It Feels

-Lying on your back (or side) while you are being monitored may be uncomfortable or painful if you are having labor contractions.
-The belts holding the monitors in place may feel tight.
+Lying on your back (or side) may not be comfortable if you are having contractions.
+The belts that hold the monitors in place may feel tight.

-You may be able to change positions or move around more during internal electronic fetal heart monitoring than during external monitoring.
+You may be able to change position or move around more during internal monitoring than during external monitoring.

-Studies show that electronic fetal monitoring may be linked to an increase in cesarean deliveries and in the use of a vacuum or forceps during delivery.1
+Electronic fetal monitoring may be linked to an increase in cesarean deliveries.
+It may also be linked to the use of a vacuum or forceps during delivery.footnote 1

 There is a slight risk of infection for your baby when internal monitoring is done.

-Electronic fetal heart monitoring is done during pregnancy, labor, and delivery to keep track of the heart rate of your baby (fetus) and the strength and duration of the contractions of your uterus.
-The results of electronic fetal heart monitoring are usually available immediately.
+Electronic fetal heart monitoring is done during pregnancy, labor, and delivery.
+It keeps track of the heart rate of your baby (fetus).
+It also checks the duration of the contractions of your uterus.
+The results are usually ready right away.

 Your baby's heart rate is 110 to 160 beats per minute.

-Your baby's heart rate increases (accelerates) when he or she moves and when your uterus contracts.
+Your baby's heart rate increases when he or she moves and when your uterus contracts.

-Your baby's heart rate drops during a contraction but rapidly returns to normal after the contraction is over.
+Your baby's heart rate drops during a contraction but quickly goes back to normal after the contraction is over.